functionalgenomics/jobads/index.md

 ---
-title: Research Software Engineer
+title: Master's project on spatial transcriptomics
 ---

 ## Job description

-We are searching for an experienced **Research Software Engineer** to contribute to the development of the open-source software project "GSVA: Optimizing Gene Set Variation Analysis for Single-Cell Data", funded by the [**Chan Zuckerberg Initiative (CZI)**](https://chanzuckerberg.com/science) in the last call for [Essential Open Source Software for Science](https://chanzuckerberg.com/eoss/proposals/gsva-optimizing-gene-set-variation-analysis-for-single-cell-data).
+We are searching for a graduate student to contribute to the development of the open-source software project "GSVA: Optimizing Gene Set Variation Analysis for Single-Cell Data", funded by the [**Chan Zuckerberg Initiative (CZI)**](https://chanzuckerberg.com/science) in the last call for [Essential Open Source Software for Science](https://chanzuckerberg.com/eoss/proposals/gsva-optimizing-gene-set-variation-analysis-for-single-cell-data).
 The candidate will work in the [research group of Robert Castelo](https://functionalgenomics.upf.edu) at the Department of Medicine and Life Sciences from the Universitat Pompeu Fabra ([UPF](https://www.upf.edu)), in the Barcelona Biomedical Research Park ([PRBB](https://prbb.org)), in Barcelona, Spain and in close collaboration with Justin Guinney, senior researcher at [Tempus Labs](https://www.tempus.com), USA.
 With over 1,400 residents, the PRBB has a large critical mass of scientists from different institutions at the forefront of research in bioinformatics and computational biology, giving the possibility to attend seminars, conferences and soft-skills training.

 [GSVA](https://bioconductor.org/packages/GSVA) is an R/Bioconductor package that facilitates pathway-centric analyses of molecular data.
-With more than 200,000 downloads and 4,500 citations to the [paper](https://doi.org/10.1186/1471-2105-14-7) describing it, GSVA has become a very popular open-source software, in which we want to improve its scalability, robustness and documentation.
+With more than 200,000 downloads and 5,000 citations to the [paper](https://doi.org/10.1186/1471-2105-14-7) describing it, GSVA has become a very popular open-source software.
+We offer a graduate student to carry out his/her master's thesis project in the framework of adapting GSVA to analyse spatial transcriptomics data.

 ## Specific requirements

-* BSc or higher degree in either computer science, engineering, mathematics, physics or in the life sciences with a proven track record of scientific software development.
+* BSc or higher degree in either computer science, engineering, mathematics, physics or in the life sciences with a motivation for scientific method and software development.

-* Proficiency in R and ample experience with its ecosystem of packages and data structures, particularly those from the [Bioconductor project](https://bioconductor.org).
+* Ideally enrolled in a master's programme in the field of bioinformatics, biostatistics, data science, mathematics or related discipline, in which a master's project should be developed during the academic year 2023-24.
+Candidates not enrolled in a master's programme may be considered if they have a strong profile in the other requirements.

-* Comfort in working with Git and GitHub, unit testing, CI/CD, literate programming with R Markdown.
+* Solid knowledge of fundamental statistics and programming, ideally with R.

 * Fluency in written and spoken English.
 Excellent teamwork and collaboration skills.